Learn cPanel

 In this section, you can find a complete list of all the databases associated with your web hosting account.
 The information is conveniently structured in a table view consisting of 4 columns:

-• Database Name - Please notice that the complete name of your database is not only the one you have entered when creating the database but it is also prefixed with the cPanel username.
+• Database Name - This column will show the name of your database.
+Please notice that the complete name of your database is not only the one you have entered when creating the database.
+The database is also prefixed with the cPanel username.

-• Size - The total size of your database.
-Please note that this size might vary from the size which you might see in phpMyAdmin.
+• Size - This column will show the total size of your database.
+Please note that this size might vary from the size that you might see in phpMyAdmin.

-• Privileged Users - The specific database user having privileges to operate with the current database.
+• Privileged Users - This column will show the privileged user assigned to your database.
+The specific database user has privileges to operate with the current database and perform different SQL statements on it.

 Add new MySQL User

-The rest of the sections on this page are mainly focused around the MySQL Users.
+The rest of the sections on this page are mainly going to focus on the MySQL database Users.

-So why do you need a MySQL user when communicating with your database.
+So why do you need a MySQL user when communicating with your database?
 The simple answer is for security.
-If a database management system like MySQL had no authentication feature, then everyone could request and insert information into your databases.
-This is not something you would want.
-Therefore, to be able to communicate with each individual database you will need to create a new database user and to give that user some privileges on the database.
+If a database management system like MySQL had no authentication feature, then everyone could request and insert information into your database.
+This is not something you would want and should try to prevent at all costs.
+Therefore, to be able to communicate with each individual database, you will need to create a new database user and give that user the privileges you need on the database so they can execute queries.

 Let's start by creating a new user.
 To do that, please scroll down to the "Add New User" section and fill out the "Username" and "Password" fields.
 Once done, please click on the "Create User" button located at the bottom of the section.

-If the user creation process is successful cPanel will redirect you to a new page displaying an appropriate status message.
+If the user creation process is successful cPanel will redirect you to a new page that will display an appropriate status message.
 Now, please go back to the "MySQL Databases" main page by simply clicking on the "Go Back" button.

-As you might have already noticed, following the same naming convention, cPanel prefixes the MySQL Username again with your cPanel username.
-Please note that this is cPanel internal naming convention and it cannot be avoided nor changed.
-When using the database name and database username into your scripts, please use the complete name including the prefixed cPanel username.
+As you might have already noticed, the database user names will follow the same naming convention as the MySQL databases. cPanel will put prefixes on the MySQL username with your cPanel username.
+Please note that this is the cPanel internal naming convention, and it cannot be avoided or changed.
+When configuring the database name and database username into your scripts, please use the complete name including the prefixed cPanel username.

 Add User to Database

 The next section available for your Database Users is called "Add User To Database".
-Here you will be able to take a single, but very important action - associating a user with a database.
-To do that you will have to follow 3 basic steps:
+Here you will be able to take a single but very important action - associating a database user with a database.
+To do that, you will have to follow 3 basic steps:

-1. Choose a Database User from the "User" drop-down list.
+1. Please choose a Database User from the "User" drop-down list.

-2. Choose a Database Name from the "Database" drop-down list.
+2. Please choose a Database Name from the "Database" drop-down list.

-At the top of the page, you will see the MySQL User and the MySQL Database you are associating.
+At the top of the page, you will see the MySQL database User and the MySQL Database you are associating it with.
 Right after these, you will see all the available privileges conveniently structured in a table view.
-Please select the privileges your user should have when operating with your database.
+Please select the privileges your database user should have when operating with your MySQL database.
 If you are not certain which privileges should be chosen, simply click the "ALL PRIVILEGES" link at the top of the table so all the privileges can be granted to your MySQL user.

 Current Users

 The final section from the "MySQL Databases" feature is called "Current Users".
-Here you will find a complete list of all the MySQL users that you have created in your cPanel account either following this guide or our other tutorial How to create MySQL Database via cPanel.
-The users will be contained in a two column table where the first column is the actual Username and the second column being the available actions you can take for a concrete username.
+Here you will find a complete list of all the MySQL users that you have created in your cPanel account either following this guide or our other tutorial on How to create MySQL Database via cPanel.
+The users will be contained in a two column table where the first column is the actual Username, and the second column being the available actions you can take for a respective username.

 Let's start by changing the password for a username.
 To do that, please find the username you would like to change the password for and simply click the "Change Password" link from the "Actions" column with features.